HOW TO START A FOOD TRUCK

 Financing is an integral part of the starting process for all food truck owners.
 It’s easy to assume this process is similar to financing a car, but it is much more complex than that in reality.
 The obvious first step is determining the cost of the food truck, but you will also want to consider the total start-up cost and operating expenses of the business, such as taxes, fees, food, gas, cooking needs, employees, and insurance.
 Depending on your financial situation, you might want to explore a whole business start-up loan, or if you have some operating capital, you might only need to finance the food truck itself.
 Once you determine the amount of capital needed, you can begin looking at different options to achieve financing such as local banks, an SBA loan, national lenders or investors.
 If you operate an existing food business, this can sometimes give you a head start with lenders.
 Startup financing can be a long process and more difficult to acquire because ultimately, there is much more to it than just buying your food truck.
 This stage in the startup tends to sober up entrepreneurs, making it essential to consider early in the process.

-Food Truck Location
+7. Food Truck Location

 Now it is time to consider your location strategy.
 You will need to decide on a model that fits your operation style.
 For example, you can have a mobile, permanent, semi-permanent, or catering style operation.
 You may also desire to have a combination of multiple functions.
 Ultimately your location will directly impact your model of operations.

-How to Run a Food Truck
+10. How to Run a Food Truck

 Finally, you have thought about everything you need to start your food truck.
 The only thing left to do is figure out how to run your food truck.
-There are many variables that will go into running your food truck – too many to cover.
+There are many variables that will go into running your food truck – too many to cover here.
 However, getting plugged into your local food truck community can be a great resource for you.
 In addition to that, social media has been a tremendous resource for many of our customers.
 Food truck owner community pages can provide helpful insights from those with experience, and there is opportunity to ask questions to the groups that are specific to your needs.
+Our favorite community page is Food Truck Training.
 Other important things to figure out are how to source your food and supply, location picking, and social media strategy.
 From there, you can determine your ordering and pickup strategy and consider will you need other things like a pager or awnings.
 Places you can store, dump, and fill your water supply are also crucial aspects of the process to determine as well.
 As the seasons change, you might need to plan to winterize your trailer.
 All of this and so much more will go into running your food truck.
 Once you are up and running, all the work you have put in up until this point will have set you up for smooth sailing.

 Conclusion